Dwight Chapin: Imprisonment

-After Watergate
+After Watergate and Nixon's resignation

 After his release from prison, Chapin re-entered the private sector and worked at W. Clement Stone Enterprises in Chicago.
 From 1977 to 1984, he published a magazine called Success Unlimited.
-Chapin then went to work for the international public relations firm Hill & Knowlton in Chicago.
-Later, Chapin had assignments in Geneva, Switzerland, Tokyo, Japan, and Hong Kong, where he was Managing Director, Asia, for Hill & Knowlton.
+Chapin then worked for the international public relations firm Hill & Knowlton in Chicago.
+Later, Chapin had assignments in Geneva, Switzerland, Tokyo, Japan and Hong Kong, where he was managing director, Asia, for Hill & Knowlton.

 In 1986, Chapin started Chapin Enterprises.
 The firm provided consulting services to many prestigious companies and associations.
-Chapin remained involved in politics, and in 1980 worked for Ronald Reagan's election as president.
-In 1988, he had a position in the George H. W. Bush presidential campaign.
+Chapin remained involved in politics and in 1980 worked for Ronald Reagan's election as president.
+In 1988, he held a position in the George H. W. Bush presidential campaign.

-He has maintained an active interest in politics and is now a business consultant and mentor/coach in East Hampton, New York..
-In 2022, he published a memoir titled The Presidents Man.
+Chapin has maintained an active interest in politics and is now a business consultant and mentor/coach in East Hampton, New York..
+In 2022, he published a memoir titled The President's Man.